Call us today to schedule a visit: 407-767-2477

 • Encourage language development by talking about the things you are doing and seeing together, reading books, repeating words and phrases and singing.

 • Temper tantrums are common between 15 and 30 months, and are normal ways for young children to express frustration.
-Use time out for tantrums that cannot be ignored and those that are harmful to another person or tear things up.
+Use time out for tantrums that cannot be ignored and those that are harmful to another person.

 • Remember, toddlers have not learned to share yet and sometimes do not play well with other toddlers

-• It is best to wait until your child turns 2 before you begin toilet training
+• It is best to wait until your child turns two before you begin toilet training

-Brush your baby's teeth with a soft brush each day .
-Pleae see handout on Tooth Decay, Prevention.
+Brush your infant's teeth with a soft toothbrush each day.
+Please review the information regarding Tooth Decay Prevention.

 Your infant is becoming more mobile and constant supervision and safety precautions are critical.
 Please review the advice found on Healthychildren.org.